OlinScopeTwilio/FAQChatbot/README.md

 This project was done as part of a year-long senior capstone class called SCOPE at Olin College of Engineering.

 ## The Goal

+Volunteers resort to emailing coordinators when they are not able to find the information they need.
+Lots of volunteers.
+Repetitive questions.
+Roadblock for both volunteers and coordinators.

+A chatbot programmed with answers to general, reoccurring questions from volunteers can offload the burden of crafting individual replies that is placed on coordinators.

+Twilio's Autopilot platform offers an automated chatbot that can provide answers to tedious volunteer questions immediately and in turn reduces the workload of the coordinators.

 ![Journey Map](/visuals/ChatbotJourneyMap.png)